BetterAndroid/Hikage/docs-source/src/en/library/hikage-compiler.md

 }
 ```

-Configure dependency in your project `build.gradle.kts`.
+Configure dependency in your project's `build.gradle.kts`.

 ```kotlin
 plugins {